tatumamckinnis/Percolation/README.md

-# Project 6: Percolation
+# Project 5: Percolation

-This is the directions document for Project P6 Percolation in CompSci 201 at Duke University, Spring 2022.
-Please follow the directions carefully while you complete the project.
-Please refer to the directions at https://coursework.cs.duke.edu/201spring22/p6-percolation rather than any forks or local copies in the event that any changes are made to the document.
+This is the directions document for Project 5 Percolation in CompSci 201 at Duke University, Fall 2023.

+**See [the details document](docs/details.md) for information** on using Git, starting the project, and more details about the project including information about the classes and concepts that are outlined briefly below.
+You'll absolutely need to read the information in the [details document](docs/details.md) to understand how the classes in this project work independently and together.
+The _details_ document also contains project-specific details.
+This current document provides a high-level overview of the assignment.

 ## Outline
 - [Project Introduction](#project-introduction)